Im-Rises/video-stream-ascii-webcam/README.md

 The installation and usage of the package is explained in the package's README.

 The example is using the webcam of your device, but you can use any video stream, like a video file or a video stream.

+You can find the package's source code on [GitHub](https://github.com/Im-Rises/video-stream-ascii).

 ## Screenshots